MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 You can now proceed to create one or more recordings, which are instructions to the employees who perform the actual counting.

-## To create a physical inventory recording
+## <a name="to-create-a-physical-inventory-recording" />To create a physical inventory recording

 For each physical inventory order, you can create one or more physical inventory recording documents on which employees enter the counted quantities, either manually or through an integrated scanning device.